 Looking up at her in surprise, Kurt slowly straightened his posture.

-"In that case, Fräulein," he said, straightening theatrically to his full height, his tail lashing playfully behind him, "I will make it a point to regale you with as many Christmas songs as you like.
+"Well," he said, his tail lashing playfully behind him, "If that is truly the case, Fräulein, I will make it a point to regale you with as many Christmas songs as you like.
 What do you wish to hear next?
 Good King Wenceslas or perhaps We Three Kings of Orient Are?
-I know many more in German, French, Latin, Swedish-- some even in English!"
+I know many more in German, French, Latin, Swedish - some even in English!"

-Ororo chuckled.
 "Actually, I came here on business.
 It's Christmas Eve.
 Time for me to make the annual holiday sugar cookies."

 "Those are the kind that you roll out flat and cut into shapes, am I right?"

-Ororo nodded.
 "That's right.
 I usually get the kids to help with that part.
 They really seem to enjoy it."

-"Fräulein, I offer my humble services to you in this noble enterprise."
+"Fräulein, I offer my humble services in this noble enterprise."
 He grinned delightedly.
 "I have always wanted to make cut-out cookies!"